Which 10 feedback comments are most common?

 Comment 6: “This point needs more development.”

 This comment means that you’re on the right path (well done) but need to expand on the idea you’ve included with more examples or evidence.
-For comprehensive advice on expanding the source-based support that makes the bulk of a body paragraph, carefully study our course on supporting details.
+For comprehensive advice on expanding the source-based support that makes the bulk of a body paragraph, carefully study our reader on supporting details.

 Comment 7: “This paragraph lacks focus.”